 The reasons may be as varied as the birth of a child, an increase in the cost of living, a change or loss of a job, a change of home, the death of the owner, and so on.

-Having a dog is a responsibility and a commitment (here in Frenchie Breed, we know this very well); the animal should be protected both in the psychophysical aspect (respecting the animal’s ethology and needs) and in the civic-legal aspect, according to Council ordinances that dictate the basic guidelines on keeping pets (i.e. not confined in confined spaces, not on a chain, kept on a leash in city centres, etc.).
+Having a dog is a responsibility and a commitment (here in Frenchie Breed, we know this very well); the animal should be protected both in the psychophysical aspect (respecting the animal’s ethology and needs) and in the civic-legal element, according to Council ordinances that dictate the basic guidelines on keeping pets (i.e. not confined in confined spaces, not on a chain, kept on a leash in city centres, etc.).

 Science explains why you treat your dog like your child